AIM Rule 26

 Maintain the board as a well-functioning, balanced team led by the chair

-The Company’s Board of Directors comprises three executive directors and three non-executive directors.
-The QCA Code recommends that at least two Board members should be non-executive directors who are independent.
-The non-executive directors are considered independent for the purposes of the QCA Code and accordingly, the Company complies with its requirements.
+The Company’s board of Directors comprises three Executive Directors and three Non‑Executive Directors.
+The QCA Code recommends that at least two board members should be Non-Executive Directors who are independent.
+The Non-Executive Directors are considered independent for the purposes of the QCA Code and accordingly the Company complies with its requirements.

-The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.
+The board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.

-Attendance information on group board meetings can be found in the Board of Directors section on page 34 of the annual report.
+Attendance information on Group board meetings can be found in the board of Directors section on page 34 of the Annual Report.

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-Information on each Board member including their experience, skills and qualities they bring to the Board is set out on pages 34 to 35 of the Annual Report and on the website under Board of Directors.
+Information on each board member including their experience, skills and qualities they bring to the board is set out on pages 34 to 35 of the Annual Report and on the website under board of Directors.

-The Directors are satisfied that the balance of Executive and Non-Executive Directors is appropriate and that no individual or group may dominate the Board’s decisions.
-The Board considers that each of the Directors has the experience and knowledge to constructively challenge the Group’s strategy and to provide the necessary guidance, oversight and advice to enable the Board to operate effectively.
-The Group believes that the current balance of skills in the Board as a whole reflects a very broad range of commercial and professional skills.
-The Chair and other Non-Executive Directors communicate with each other as necessary and meet, informally, without the presence of the Executive Directors from time to time during the year.
-Additionally, they each maintain ongoing communications with Executives between formal Board meetings.
+The Directors are satisfied that the balance of Executive and Non-Executive Directors is appropriate and that no individual or group may dominate the board’s decisions.
+The board considers that each of the Directors has the experience and knowledge to constructively challenge the Group’s strategy and to provide the necessary guidance, oversight and advice to enable the board to operate effectively.
+The Group believes that the current balance of skills in the board as a whole reflects a very broad range of commercial and professional skills.
+The Chair and other Non‑Executive Directors communicate with each other as necessary and meet, informally, without the presence of the Executive Directors from time to time during the year.
+Additionally, they each maintain ongoing communications with Executives between formal board meetings.

-In addition to their general Board responsibilities, Non-Executive Directors are encouraged to participate in other Group meetings or in matters when their individual areas of expertise may be of value.
+In addition to their general board responsibilities, Non-Executive Directors are encouraged to participate in other Group meetings or in matters when their individual areas of expertise may be of value.

 The Company Secretary ensures that all Directors are kept abreast of changes in relevant legislation and regulations, with the assistance of the Company’s other advisers where relevant, as well as helping the Chair to maintain excellent standards of corporate governance.
-All Directors were given AIM Rules and Directors’ responsibilities training as part of the IPO process.

-The Executive Directors are subject to the Company’s performance and development review process through which their performance against predetermined objectives is reviewed and their personal and professional development needs considered.
+The Executive Directors are subject to the Company’s performance and development review process through which their performance against predetermined objectives is reviewed and their personal and professional development needs are considered.
 The Directors are encouraged to raise any personal development or training needs with the Chair.

-The Non-Executive Directors have a breadth and depth of skills and experience across many different sectors enabling them to provide the necessary guidance, oversight and advice for the Board to operate effectively.
+The Non-Executive Directors have a breadth and depth of skills and experience across many different sectors enabling them to provide the necessary guidance, oversight and advice for the board to operate effectively.

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement